Feature Matrix

 Common Questions

-Q: Can either GitBook or Slab deliver documentation to multiple clients with separate branding?
+Q: Can either GitBook or Slab deliver documentation to multiple client organizations?

 Q: Is there a better alternative to both GitBook and Slab for enterprise documentation?